asanyaga/BuildTest/Code/Distributr.Mobile/Distributr.Mobile/Distributr.Mobile.Core/Documentation/TOOLS.md

 ####Developement Emulator:

-This is my default emaultor which I use on a day-to-day basis.
-It is optimised to be responsive a the expense of running a slightly differen config than a production Android device (it uses X86 CPU instead of ARM).
+This is my default emulator which I use on a day-to-day basis.
+It is optimised to be responsive a the expense of running a slightly different config than a production Android device (it uses X86 CPU instead of ARM).
 It also runs Android Lollipop (v21) which is the highest OS version will need to support for a while.

 ![alt text](avd_config.png "Emulator Config")